 University of Colorado Natural Hazards Center

 Jennifer Tobin is deputy administrator of the Natural Hazards Center, University of Colorado Boulder.
-Tobin is Ph.D. candidate in the department of sociology at Colorado State University (CSU).
+Tobin received her Ph.D. from the department of sociology at Colorado State University (CSU).
 Her dissertation research focuses on educational continuity following the 2013 Colorado Front Range Floods.
 She earned her bachelor's in sociology and women’s studies in 2005 and master's in sociology in 2008.
 Her master’s thesis research drew on qualitative interviews with local disaster recovery workers and single mothers who were displaced to Colorado after Hurricane Katrina.
 Tobin is the recipient of the 2014 Beth B. Hess Memorial Dissertation Scholarship.

 Tobin has been involved in a wide range of funded research projects focusing on topics such as children and schools, disaster risk reduction, and community resilience following disasters including Hurricane Katrina (2005), BP Oil Spill (2010), Christchurch Earthquake (2011), Joplin Tornado (2011), Slave Lake Wildfires (2011), Hurricane Sandy (2012), Colorado Front Range Floods (2013), and Hurricane Matthew (2016).
 Currently, Tobin is collaborating on a National Institute of Standards and Technology-funded project for the Center for Risk-Based Community Resilience Planning at CSU and a Save the Children-funded project focused on evaluating and building state Voluntary Organizations Active in Disasters (VOADs) capacity to protect children in emergencies.